Oconomowoc, Wisconsin

 Oconomowoc (/əˈkɒnəməˌwɒk/ ə-KON-ə-mə-wok) is a city in Waukesha County, Wisconsin, United States.
-The name was derived from Coo-no-mo-wauk, the Potawatomi term for "waterfall."
+The name was derived from Coo-no-mo-wauk, the Potawatomi term for 'waterfall'.
 The population was 18,203 at the 2020 census.
-The city is partially adjacent to the Town of Oconomowoc and near the village of Oconomowoc Lake, Wisconsin.
+The city is partially adjacent to the Village of Lac La Belle and near the village of Oconomowoc Lake, Wisconsin.

 History

 Before 1700, this region was inhabited by Potawatomi peoples descended from Woodland Indians known as "mound builders".
 There are also reports that the Sauk Indian chief Black Hawk had a campsite on Oconomowoc Lake.

 The first white person recorded in the area was Amable (sometimes spelled "Aumable") Vicau, brother-in-law of Solomon Juneau, one of the founders of Milwaukee.
 Vicau established a trading post in 1827.
 White settlers soon followed, beginning in 1830.

 In April 1837, New York native Charles Sheldon staked a 160-acre claim on the eastern shore of what is now Fowler Lake, registering it with the Land Bank of Milwaukee on April 21, 1837.
 A few days later, H.W.
 Blanchard acquired a claim adjacent to that of Sheldon on the other side of the lake, which he later sold off to Philo Brewer.
 Brewer constructed what some consider to be the first residence within Oconomowoc's current legal limits, a site located at what is now 517 N. Lake Road, between La Belle and Fowler lakes.
 The first recorded birth was that of Eliza Jane Dewey on January 19, 1840, in the lodgings above a chair factory located at 116 N. Walnut.
 The first recorded death was that of Jerusha Foster, who died somewhere between the ages of 30 and 36 on March 19, 1841.
 Initially buried at Zion Church point, she was eventually re-interred at Nashotah Mission.